 In my own house there was always a ‘little bird’ ready to bring home tales of any mischief I might have been thinking about, never mind what I actually got up to.

-Both of us grew up at the foothills of Slievenamon in County Tipperary.
-As with most mountains in Ireland we have our folklore too, perhaps some day we’ll do a write up on the events that have taken place both historical and mythical, but for now I’ll try and stay focused on introducing us so that you’ll get the gist of who we are, where we are and why we’re doing what we’re doing.
+I grew up at the foothills of Slievenamon in County Tipperary.
+As with most mountains in Ireland we have our folklore too, perhaps some day I’ll do a write up on the events that have taken place both historical and mythical, but for now I’ll try and stay focused on introducing myself so that you’ll get the gist of who I am, where I am and why I’m doing this.

-We all have political opinions and neither Joe or myself are any different, we are, as most other people are at the moment, baffled as to the decisions that our ‘leaders’ have made and taken on ‘our’ behalf … as we chat away with a lot of the readers of The Irish Way facebook page and Joe’s photography page we both realised that the disillusionment with political structures is a world wide response to the financial crisis that faces too many people today.
+We all have political opinions and I’m no different.
+I am, as most other people are at the moment, baffled as to the decisions that our ‘leaders’ have made and taken on ‘our’ behalf … as I chat away with a lot of the readers of The Irish Way facebook page I realised that the disillusionment with political structures is a world wide response to the financial crisis that faces too many people today.

-And it’s this financial crisis that left both Joe and myself and hundreds of thousands of other people, out of work.
-Joe is a tradesman, and of course his work is meticulous (I’ve seen it).
+And it’s this financial crisis that left myself and hundreds of thousands of other people, out of work..

 I come from a background in psychology.

-We hope you’ll join us as we explore the familiar and unfamiliar, meeting people and sharing in a bit of banter.
-Neither of us knows where this road is going to lead but it’s the journey that matters and both of us are both humbled and delighted that we get to share this journey with so many of you.
+I hope you’ll join me as I explore the familiar and unfamiliar, meeting people and sharing in a bit of banter.
+I have no idea where this road is going to lead but it’s the journey that matters and I am both humbled and delighted that I get to share this journey with so many of you.

 So … that’s it … that’s us in a nutshell.

-But before we sign off, we’d both like to say ‘Thank you’ to the thousands of you who have already shown us such encouragement, it’s because of you’re support that we are taking on this whole new adventure and wandering around the roads again.
+But before I sign off, I’d like to say ‘Thank you’ to the thousands of you who have already shown such encouragement, it’s because of you’re support that I am taking on this whole new adventure and wandering around the roads again.